 For current available start dates please check the calendar on the right.

 Arrival & Orientation

-Upon your arrival in Quito, you will be collected at the airport and delivered to your accommodation.
-On Monday morning, after making your way to the local project offices, you will receive an orientation to help you settle in, find out about your volunteering placement, the local surroundings and meet your fellow volunteers.
-A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
+Upon arrival into Cape Town airport volunteers will be collected by a representative of the local project team and transported to their assigned accommodation where they will join a short welcome session.
+On Monday, volunteers attend the full orientation session where a representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience in South Africa.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.
-You will then be taken to your assigned project site and introduced to the project team you will be working with.
-Easy!

 - Program Arrival Day: SUNDAY